MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/3-summarize-chat-channel-threads.md

      -  Highlights from this conversation (Teams' Channel)
      -  Recap the meeting (Teams' Chat)

-> [!IMPORTANT]
-> The predefined prompts that Copilot displays can vary depending on the content that's available in the selected chat or channel.
+> **IMPORTANT:** The predefined prompts that Copilot displays can vary depending on the content that's available in the selected chat or channel.

 Copilot in Teams uses the following guidelines to determine which prompts to display for a given chat or channel: